TShepherd-dev/LearnReact/README.md

 So instead of following a generic course, this repo teaches React the direct way: **porting slices of my own large production Vue2 SPA into idiomatic React**, using mock data and the modern **Vite + TypeScript** toolchain.

-_**Important** - the demo react project in here, even though it does run and operation, it is not meant to be a "proper" working application.
+_**Important** - the demo react project in here, even though it does run, it is not meant to be a "proper" working application.
 It is just a collection of concepts, practice code and exercises.
-It is very loosely structured into a app-like structure but thats it._
+It is very loosely structured into a app-like structure but that is me playing around with folders and having the components referencing each other._

 I have used a combination of AI to generate this "course" and worked through challenges in the recommended primary sources like https://react.dev/.
 The AI assistance came through using OpenCode Desktop, with free and paid models through the Opencode Zen platform.
 I mainly use Opencode as a lost-cost alternative to using more "popular" systems such as Claude or OpenAI, since I'm paying for this myself :)